ArielJalil/boto3_queries/README.md

 # Boto3 queries

-Use Python boto3 module, AWS SDK for Python, to run CLI queries to resources within an AWS Organization.
+Use Python boto3 module, AWS SDK for Python, to run CLI queries of resources.

+## Pre-requisites

+* Python 3.12 or greater
+* AWS CLI installed in your computer.
+* A valid AWS cli profile (either SSO or IAM user), this profile should allow you to authenticate with a Service Acccount that will need enough permissions to assume an IAM Service Role on each target account.
+* An IAM Service Role at each target account with permissions to run the queries, ideally only the permisssions required to query the services included in the script.

 ## Required Python modules